Dear Prospective Students,

-Thank you for your interest in the Helen Zell Writers' Program.
 Our Master in Fine Arts faculty is comprised of a dedicated group of poets and fiction writers who have won awards ranging from Guggenheim to MacArthur Fellowships, and who have—collectively—written, translated, and edited more than fifty books.
-Each year, we draw ten poets and twelve fiction writers from an applicant pool of roughly 1,000.
+Each year, we draw nine poets and nine fiction writers from an applicant pool of roughly 1,000.
 These students spend two years taking craft classes and workshops, attending readings, and meeting individually with faculty members.
 At the end of their second year, our students submit their MFA theses.
-Following their successful theses defenses, they are then granted a third-year residency to be spent in Ann Arbor, writing and engaging in the community service work of their choice.

-The acclaimed Zell Visiting Writers' Series brings more than a dozen poets and fiction writers to campus every year, both to read and meet with students.
-Recent visitors include Alice McDermott, Louise Glück, Angela Flournoy, Mary Ruefle, Charles Baxter, Edward Hirsch, Justin Torres, Marianne Boruch, Kazuo Ishiguro, Ross Gay, and Alison Bechdel.
+The acclaimed Zell Visiting Writers Series brings more than a dozen poets and fiction writers to campus every year, both to read and meet with students.
+Recent visitors include Alice McDermott, Louise Glück, Angela Flournoy, Mary Ruefle, Charles Baxter, Edward Hirsch, Justin Torres, Marianne Boruch, Kazuo Ishiguro, and Ross Gay.
 Our students also participate in reading series themselves, and are able to apply for the University of Michigan Hopwood Awards.
 Named for their benefactor Avery Hopwood, a preeminent playwright of the Jazz Age, the Hopwood Awards collectively offer more than $250,000 in prize money every year to Michigan graduate and undergraduate writers.